Guide to On-Campus Living

 Decorate Your Home Away

-When you move onto campus in the fall, you will create a new home for the next nine months.
+When you move onto campus, you will create a new home.
 Posters, pictures, and flags are a great way to personalize your new home, but please use an adhesive that can be easily removed without leaving any residue.
 Please don’t damage the walls with nails or other permanent mounting devices.
 We suggest using 3M Command adhesives, 3M Command adhesive hangers, or Magic Removable mounts.
 Just remember to have fun and be creative, but follow the decorating guidelines.

 Refrigerators & Carpet